Frequently Asked QuestionsLast Updated: May 6th, 2021

 What happens if my case requires a further agreed fee and I don’t pay?

 If your case is one which requires a further Court Hearing or further preparation beyond the initial agreed fee, our lawyers will assess the complexity of the case, the work required to take the case up to the next stage / Court Hearing and will also factor in any barristers’ fees that may be required.
 You will then be provided with an agreed fee to take the case up to the next stage.
-If you do not agree the fee for the next stage or pay the fee for the next stage your file will be closed and archived.
+If we cannot agree the fee for the next stage or you do not pay the fee for the next stage no further work will be carried out on your file and shortly afterwards, your file will be closed and archived.
 If this happens, we shall notify all relevant parties that we are no longer appointed to represent you.
-You can then either represent yourself at the next stage of your case or appoint another lawyer / law firm to represent you at the next stage.
+You can then either represent yourself at the next stage / Court Hearing or appoint another lawyer / law firm to represent you for the next stage.

 What happens if I do not pay any further invoices on time?